serenita-org/vero/docs/docs/introduction/faqs.md

 # FAQs

+??? question "What's the difference between a multi-node setup and a fallback setup?"

+    In a fallback setup, secondary nodes are only used when the primary node goes offline.

+    In a multi-node setup, all nodes are used simultaneously.

+??? question "How is a Vero-powered setup different from DVT (Distributed Validator Technology)?"

+    Vero provides many of the same benefits as DVT, but with far less operational complexity.

+    The key difference lies in where decisions are made.
+    In a Vero-powered setup, a single active validator process gathers input from multiple Ethereum clients and makes decisions in one place.
+In DVT, validator responsibilities are distributed across a cluster of nodes that coordinate to decide and perform each action.

+    Both approaches support high-availability deployments.

+    We believe multi-node validator clients are the better choice when a single operator is responsible for running validator infrastructure.

 ??? question "Will my validators go offline if one of the connected beacon nodes goes offline?"

     Vero can keep running for some amount of time even if only a single connected beacon node